Jerzy Porębski

-Jerzy Roman Porębski (born 28 February 1956 in Bielsko-Biała, Poland) is a Polish documentary film producer, scriptwriter, screenwriter, writer and co-writer, director and agent for mountaineering books.
-Mountain culture consultant.
+Jerzy Porębski (born 28 February 1956 in Bielsko-Biała, Poland) is a Polish documentary film producer, scriptwriter, screenwriter, writer and co-writer, director and agent for mountaineering books.
+He is a Mountain culture consultant.
 His films mainly concern mountaineering and mountain rescue themes.
 He is interested in explorers, challenges, mountaineering, mountain culture and history.
+Salewa Man in 2010 and 2011.

 Works

 2008 - "Polish Himalayas" – a publishing and production cycle of 6 books written by Janusz Kurczab and 5 documentary films on the history of Polish Himalayan mountaineering.

 He was also originator and executive producer of the following: